erduotong/nuitka-doc-zh/helper/--help/output.md

 原始简介:
 ```
 Do not include DLL files matching the filename pattern given.
 This is against
 the target filename, not source paths.
-So ignore a DLL "someDLL" contained in
+So ignore a DLL 'someDLL' contained in
-the package "package_name" it should be matched as "package_name/someDLL.*".
+the package 'package_name' it should be matched as 'package_name/someDLL.*'.
 Default empty.
 ```
 中文简介: